South Pacific College Of Natural Medicine

 Final Year Fees Free

-PLEASE NOTE: To be eligible for government support you must be a New Zealand citizen (criteria may apply).
-If not a New Zealand citizen e.g. a permanent resident, you must meet Inland Revenue and/or StudyLink learner criteria.
+PLEASE NOTE: To be eligible for government support students must be a New Zealand citizen (criteria may apply).
+If not a New Zealand citizen e.g. a permanent resident, they must meet Inland Revenue and/or StudyLink learner criteria.

 Fee Protection and Refunds